MEskerod/StructUnet/README.md

     - experiment_files.py --> script for converting sequences in RNAStralign used for experiments to matrices.
 Can convert inputs to 8, 9 or 17-channel input
     - make_predicted_examples.py --> script that finds examples for each of the families and returns the prediction and true structure as bpseq files
     - make_test_under_600.py --> script that writes the index of all the files in the test set with sequence lengths below 600 to pickle file
+    - pdb_plot.py --> small script used to plot PDB data
     - predict_from_file.py --> script that takes a file as input.
 The file must be a pickle file containing a file list of pickle files containing input as namedtuple
     - predict_test.py --> script that uses the final model to predict and post-process the files in the test set
     - prepare_archiveii.py --> script that convert files in archiveII to input format